The Importance of Collagen in our Bodies

 - Type V: cell surfaces, hair, and placenta

-Powder that has no flavor and dissolves easily in liquid is the best type of collagen peptides.
+Powder that has no flavor and dissolves easily in liquid is the best type of collagen peptide.

-Hydrolyzed collagen peptides is the best type of collagen.
-Meaning, when it’s hydrolyzed the amino acids are broken down, so that it’s easier for your body to digest.
-Hydrolyzed collagen comes from a variey of sources such as fish and bovine.
-It becomes less potent from fish than from bovine (a form of protein derived from cattle, buffalo and bison).
+Hydrolyzed collagen peptides are the best type of collagen.
+Meaning, when it’s hydrolyzed the amino acids are broken down so that it’s easier for your body to digest.
+Hydrolyzed collagen comes from a variety of sources such as fish and bovine.
+It becomes less potent from fish than from bovine (a form of protein derived from cattle, buffalo, and bison).
 There’s plant collagen available for vegetarians/vegans.
-Therefore, it’s highly recommended using hydrolyzed collagen peptides derived from organic grass-fed bovine due to their potency and effectiveness.
+Therefore, it’s highly recommended to use hydrolyzed collagen peptides derived from organic grass-fed bovine due to their potency and effectiveness.

 About 90% of the collagen in your body is type I, II, or III.
-They all have different functions and it’s very important to know the differentce.
+They all have different functions and it’s very important to know the difference.

 The most effective collagen peptides will list both types I and III on the label.
 Others go overboard and list as much as 5 or more different types of collagen.
 Having several types of collagen into one dietary supplement, will give you less of the few important types that are shown to improve your health.

 Tips to look for when picking collagen peptides: